PearCoding/Ignis/docs/src/scene/bsdfs.rst

    - |color|
    - ~ Gold
    - Real and imaginary components of the material's index of refraction.
+ * - material
+   - |string|
+   - "none"
+   - Instead of eta, k a material name can be specified.
+Available presets are listed :ref:`here <bsdf-conductor-list>`.
  * - specular_reflectance
    - |color|
    - 1.0